Pineal Gland Activation: How to Decalcify Your Third Eye and Awaken Consciousness

 This special fruit is called the “King of Herbs” by followers of Ayurvedic medicine.
 Its use throughout history is widespread across south and southeast Asia, where it is grown locally.
 In Nepal, haritaki is known as Kaddukai podi.

 In powder form, haritaki has numerous benefits.
 Primarily prized for its range of cleansing, purifying, and rejuvenating features, most users ingest the King of Herbs to help with digestive problems (like constipation, bloating, and gas).
-It’s also an antibacterial to help calm some symptoms of several chronic illnesses.
+It has traditionally been valued in Ayurveda for its cleansing and purifying properties.

 Many take it as a daily supplement to encourage longevity and overall wellness.
 It can be consumed in a convenient capsule form or as a loose powder added to water to make tea.